ZDON-Official/Traffic_Simulation/README.md

 ### Despawning After Spawning / Fully Rolling
-We added a despawn attribute to vehicleBases to make sure cars that have spawned/fully rolled into the road then sucessfully rolled off the road can be kept track of.
+We added a despawn attribute to vehicleBases to make sure cars that have spawned/fully rolled into the road then successfully rolled off the road can be kept track of.
 This prevents the code from accessing any vehicle that have despawned and are no longer needed to preform any changes to.